baijuka/MS1-Project/README.md

 ### Fonts

 -	Primary font: Robot – simple and allowing letters to be settled into their natural width.
--	Secondary font: Lato – The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure provides stability and seriousness.
+-	Secondary font: Karla – Karla is paired with Roboto and can be expanded to a variable font with a weight axis ranging from ExtraLight to ExtraBold plus full support of Western, Central, and South-Eastern European languages.

 ### Icons
 -	All icons used are relevant to the subject to make navigation easy